CDRT/docs/bios/settings/thinkstation/security.md

 <details><summary>Smart USB Protection</summary>

-Smart USB Protection blocks copying data from the computer to the USB storage device in windows.<br>
+Smart USB Protection blocks copying data from the computer to the USB storage device in Windows.<br>

 Options: